open-data-rescue/climate-data-rescue/README.md

 - text     "validations"
 - datetime "created_at",    :null => false
 - datetime "updated_at",    :null => false
-- integer  "entity_id"
+- integer  "fieldgroups_id"

-### Entity
+### Fieldgroup

-Entity belongs to Template and is composed of many Fields.
-An Entity might be something like 'position' which would be composed of two Fields: Latitude and Longitude.
+Fieldgroup belongs to Template and is composed of many Fields.
+An Fieldgroup might be something like 'position' which would be composed of two Fields: Latitude and Longitude.

 #### Relationships
 - has many: annotations, fields